The headline for this post is a quote from Toni Morrison’s “The Song of Solomon” – a quote I find myself coming back to time and time again…

 It doesn’t care if you want it present or not, or if you like what it has to say.
 It doesn’t come when you try to coax it, and it doesn’t go because you need to do something else.
 To be honest, I still experience this to this very day.
 The only difference might be that I have stopped judging myself for it, and that the quantity and quality of my output are not yardsticks for my ”success” anymore.

 I had written my first novel by the time I was 14, and my first (sort of) screenplay when I was in my early 20s.
 I was always a writer at heart, and many of my teachers encouraged me to go down that path.
-But there was also music, and not just one instrument, but several, of which only voice and piano have “survived” (I was actually a better violin player than singer in my teens, or at least that’s what I’d like to think, but a girl’s gotta do what a girl’s gotta do if she needs to create [brain] space).
+But there was also music, and not just one instrument, but several, of which only voice and piano have “survived” (I was actually a better violin player than a singer in my teens, or at least that’s what I’d like to think, but a girl’s gotta do what a girl’s gotta do if she needs to create [brain] space).

 There was also my interest in the human psyche.
 My love for performance and my dread of it.
 My love for acting until it felt too close to home or not close enough, often in quick succession.
 My love for composing/sketching film music ideas but nowhere to go with them.
 My love for diving into the depths of pedagogy and developing and shaping new ideas, only to end up enmeshed in all the other things I have already described, and then starting all over again.

 It feels like a brain that is constantly working (so much so that I sometimes can’t sleep), a heart that beats strongly for many things and a soul that never truly settles anywhere.
 It is at times exhilarating, at times painful and frequently exhausting.
 It takes me out of myself and gets me locked in myself.
 It connects me and dissociates me.
-It makes me feel close to people and distances myself from them (which I know can sometimes be hard for the people closest to me).
+It makes me feel close to people and distances me from them (which I know can sometimes be hard for the people closest to me).
 It makes me feel alone, but never lonely.
 It is a place of darkness, but also a source of the brightest light.

 In short: It is me, and I have stopped fighting it a while ago.